jwarren116/data_structures_2/README.md

                   3. pre_order(): Starting at the root, return each value moving down.
 Then each moving up to the right.
                   4. post_order(): Similar to in_order, but returns the root at the end after the right branch left facing nodes.

+*March 9th, 2015* - Added deletion to our Search Tree.
+Our delete() function takes the value to be deleted, and returns None in all cases.